AdaHep/rest-api/README.md

 #### PUT

-To change the information about an object.
-First go to index.js line >49< and type in the new information.
-Then you can send the PUT-request from test.rest file.
+In the test.rest file you can also send a PUT-request to update an already existing object in the cars.json file.
+Simply enter the new information on lines 26-29 in the test.rest file before sending the request.

 #### DELETE

 To delete an object, go to the test.rest file.
 Scroll down to DELETE.
-Then replace the X's in the address with the ID of the item you want to delete.
+Then replace the ID in the address with the ID of the item you want to delete.
+Send the reqeust and voila, the item is gone with the wind.